awesomephant/al-studio-website/projects/kaledoscopio-college-of-arts.md

 related_projects:
   - Inside/Out
 ---
-Kaledoscopio is a child-sized art centre aimed at developing the children creative potentials.
+Kaledoscopio is a children-sized art centre aimed at developing the child creative potentials.
 Artistic laboratories where the child can create and experiment his skills, offer the possibility of a re-evaluation of those activities and emotions addressed to develop a better self.

 ‘…And thus they tell the child that the hundred is not there.
 The child says: No way.
 The hundred is there.’
 (Loris Malaguzzi, The Hundred Languages 1987).

-{% note %}

-Credits: Studio Mente Corpo

-{% endnote %}

 ![College perspective view from the entrance with kids playing and modernist architecture.](/assets/uploads/kidcenter_exterior.jpg "College perspective view from the entrance")